SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 56. Click on the '+' sign to Create a Rule Binding
 <br>![](/exercises/ex1/images/Rules_AddRuleBindDatasets_01_10.png)

-57. Click on the select a dataset icon on the right of Qualified Name
+57. Click on the browse icon for the Qualified Name parameter
 <br>![](/exercises/ex1/images/Rules_QualifiedName_01_10.png)

 58. Click on the drop down for 'Select a connection and select 'DI_DATA_LAKE'